taoteh1221/Open_Crypto_Tracker/README.txt

 ################################################################################################################

 Just upload this app's files to your PHP-based web server (with an FTP client like FileZilla) and you should be all set, unless your host is a strict setup related to file writing permissions, in which case the 'cache' directory permissions should be set to '777' chmod on unix / linux systems (or 'readable / writable' on windows systems).
-The 'backups' directory permissions MAY also need to be set the same as the 'cache' directory permissions.
 Your web host must have CURL modules activated on your HTTP server.
 Most web hosting companies provide this "out-of-the-box" already.
-This app will detect whether or not CURL is setup on your website server.
+This app will detect whether or not CURL is setup on your website server (and also alert you to any other missing required system components / configurations).

 See below for additional details on setup, and see /DOCUMENTATION-ETC/HELP-FAQ.txt for tips / troubleshooting FAQs.